 For Mac owners, there are few things as frustrating as poor performance.
-Apps take ages to open, browsing is sluggish and you’re frequently left waiting while your computer thinks about what to do next.
+Apps take ages to open, browsing is lagging, and you’re frequently left waiting while your computer freezes before deciding what to do next.
 It’s a nightmare.
-But why is your Mac so slow sometimes?
-There are countless potential causes, but our team has collected a few that tend to occur more often.
+But why is your Mac extremely slow sometimes?
+There are many causes for this slowness, so our team has honed in on a few that tend to occur the most often.

 Before we start